Denise Sopa, Principal (firstname.lastname@example.org)

-Our Why: We believe that all students have the potential to be productive citizens, demonstrate positive character in their daily interactions, and achieve at high levels academically.
+Our Why: We believe that all students have the potential to be productive citizens, demonstrate positive character in their daily interactions, and achieve at higher levels academically.

-Welcome to the 2017-2018 school year!
-We are so excited to welcome students back to school on Tuesday.
-Each Sunday, we will send out our Sunday Family Update so that you are aware of our celebrations, upcoming events, and important news.
+Welcome to the new school year!
+We are so excited to welcome students back to school on Tuesday, September 4th.
+Each Sunday, we will send out our Sunday Bark Bulletin so that you are aware of our celebrations, upcoming events, and important news.
 We have the ability to send this bulletin to multiple email addresses.
 Please contact our school office at 410-996-6230 if you would like to add additional email addresses to receive these weekly emails.

 First Day of School

-Bus Riders.
 On the first day of school, we encourage all students to arrive at school the way that they will arrive each day throughout the year.
-If your child is a bus rider, please have him/her ride the bus to and from school on the first day; this helps to make sure that students get home safely and know their daily routine.
+If your child is a bus rider, please have him/her ride the bus to and from school on the first day.
+This helps to make sure that students get home safely and know their daily routine.

-- DISMISSAL.
-In order to pick up a child from the car loop at dismissal, each car must display the blue BVES car loop tag.
+DISMISSAL - In order to pick up a child from the car loop at dismissal, each car must display the blue BVES car loop tag.
 Car tags will be available for pick-up in the main office on Tuesday morning and throughout the week.
-If the BVES car loop tag is not displayed at dismissal, parents will need to park their car, and then report to the main office to ascertain a BVES car loop tag and sign out their child.
-No child will be released to the car loop without the BVES car loop tag displayed in the car.
+If the BVES car loop tag is not displayed at dismissal, you will need to park in the parking lot, and then report to the main office to obtain a BVES car loop tag and sign out your child.
+No child will be released in the car loop without the BVES car loop tag displayed in the car.

 - All bus riders are encouraged to ride the bus the first day of school in the morning and afternoon so that they know their daily routine.